-Prince William recreates the Duchess of Cambridge's childhood snap in Jordan
+William recreates Kate photo in Jordan

 -

-Prince William recreates the Duchess of Cambridge's childhood snap in Jordan
+William recreates Kate photo in Jordan

 The Duke of Cambridge made a pilgrimage to the spot in a Roman ruined city in Jordan where his wife posed for a picture when just a little girl.